shawnthompson/aaact-aatia.github.io/content/newsletters/en/march-2025-aaact-now-for-accessibility.md

 #### Prevent white snow

-To reduce the risk of adding white snow in documents, avoid using direct formatting commands like **Text Highlight, Font Color and Shading**.
+To reduce the risk of adding white snow in documents, avoid using direct formatting commands like Text Highlight, Font Color and Shading.

 #### Remove white snow